I work with senior P&L executives and corporate boards concerned that they spend too much on legal and get too little risk protection in return.

 (2) To cut corporate legal budgets, because attorneys outside and inside the company work to insular incentives at odds with those that drive the rest of the business.
 These discourage efficiency and encourage unneeded work.

-Affiliations outside of law practice:
+My work outside of law practice:

 - Teaching international transactions and transportation law as adjunct professor in The Center for International Law of the University of Illinois at Chicago / John Marshall Law School.

-I am a member of the Society for the Advancement of Consulting.
+- Member of the Society for the Advancement of Consulting.